viswajith-1/e-com-with-3d-tshirt-configurator-react-django-app/README.md

 We are actively working on the following enhancements:

-🤖 AI Co-Creator:** Integrating Generative AI to suggest patterns and textures based on text prompts (e.g., "Cosmic Wolf")[cite: 765].
+🤖 AI Co-Creator:** Integrating Generative AI to suggest patterns and textures based on text prompts (e.g., "Cosmic Wolf").
-🕶️ AR Virtual Try-On:** Allowing users to project their custom designs onto themselves using their smartphone camera[cite: 767].
+🕶️ AR Virtual Try-On:** Allowing users to project their custom designs onto themselves using their smartphone camera.
-👕 Expanded Canvas:** Support for designing hoodies, caps, and tote bags[cite: 770].
+👕 Expanded Canvas:** Support for designing hoodies, caps, and tote bags.
-🌍 Creator Marketplace:** A hub for users to publish and monetize their custom designs[cite: 773].
+🌍 Creator Marketplace:** A hub for users to publish and monetize their custom designs.

 ---